DANS-KNAW/dans-datastation-architecture/docs/deposit-directory.md

 Deposit
 -------
 The deposit is a file or directory containing the files to be deposited.
-Typically, it will be a [bag]{:target=_blank}, an more specifically one conforming to the [DANS BagIt Profile v1]{:target=_blank}.
-However, applications may have different expectations about the contents and lay-out of the deposit.
+Typically, it will be a [bag]{:target=_blank}, and more specifically, one conforming to the [DANS BagIt Profile v1]{:target=_blank}.
+However, applications have different requirements with respect to the contents and lay-out of the deposit.

 deposit.properties